- What is the AT webpage and AT Canvas Course?

 - For TOM-students (generations 2013 and later): your average grade should be at least a 8.0 and for the Bachelor assignment (module 12) you should have obtained at least a 9.

 In order to be allowed to participate in a module, you need to register for this module through OSIRIS.
-By registering in OSIRIS, you automatically gain access to the Blackboard page of the module, which contains all the modules’ course information and materials.
+By registering in OSIRIS, you automatically gain access to the Canvas Course of the module, which contains all the modules’ course information and materials.

 If you have passed a module subject of which the validity is granted as infinite, you don’t need to re-do the entire module.
 To be enrolled for the parts of the module that you need to re-do, you need to send an e-mail to BOZ-AT-CES@utwente.nl in which you mention your student number, your name, the module subjects that you need to re-do and the name of the module the module subjects belong to.
-BOZ-AT will then arrange your enrolment and will make sure you gain access to the Blackboard page of the module.
+BOZ-AT will then arrange your enrolment.
+For access to the Canvas Course please contact the programme coordinator.This answers my question.Thank you for your feedback

 If you want to enrol for a master’s programme outside the University of Twente, then consult the website of the institution you want to go to.